 ‘I had come into the room with a body that had been through so much.
 She looked beat up, cold, lonely, and pained.
 Once she was dressed, in her own clothes, she looked so cozy, warm, relaxed, and comfortable.
 She looked like herself.
 But it wasn’t her,’ says Nora Menkin on the National Home Funeral Alliance website.

 Rituals of laying out and vigil put the person at the centre, looking like him or herself, but it’s not him or not her.
 The vigil might be in the lounge, perhaps in their room, perhaps in a room that’s been specially set up for the purpose.
-Having the chance to visit someone who has died is a rare thing in our culture.
-And it’s a wonderful thing because it puts us in touch with reality.
+Having the chance to lay out the body is the norm for Muslims.
+Visiting someone who has died is what Greeks do.
+Any family can create rituals of laying out and vigil.
+These practices unfold the reality or death and mortality.
 For this person.
 For ourself.
 For us.
 I’ve never spoken to a person who’s been to a well set up vigil who hasn’t described it as having made a difference to their ability to accept what has happened.

 In our practice we like things to be practical and attractive.
 For many I speak to, the first thought is about how to keep a body cool.
 At the workshop I’ll be demonstrating how.
 A vigil is a meaningful and beautiful experience.
 Any family can choose to do one.
 One thing I’ll say in the workshop is that there are a few things you can think about ahead.
 This will make it much easier for the family and organisers of these rituals.
 I’ll also speak of how vigils can happen at home, in a hospital or an aged care facility.
 Hope to see you there.